kinecosystem/kin-website-docs/docs/intro.md

 title: Getting Started
 ---

-Kin is a cryptocurrency that runs on a fork of the Stellar blockchain.
 We currently have both a Test and Production environment.
 Each of these environments has its own separate blockchain and a list of required parts to build with them.

 ### Test Environment